Laureate Education Reports First Quarter 2018 Financial Results

-- Adjusted EBITDA decreased 34% to $48.6 million; however on an organic constant currency basis Adjusted EBITDA was up 22%
+- Adjusted EBITDA decreased by $1.1 million to $47.5 million; up 16% on an organic constant currency basis in part due to timing impacts.

-Adjusted EBITDA was $48.6 million in the first quarter of 2017, a 34% decrease compared to the first quarter of 2016.
-On an organic (i.e., excluding acquisitions and asset dispositions) constant currency basis, revenue increased 3% and Adjusted EBITDA increased 22% compared to the first quarter of 2016.
+Adjusted EBITDA was $47.5 million in the first quarter of 2018, a 2% decrease compared to the first quarter of 2017.
+On an organic constant currency basis, revenue increased 3% and Adjusted EBITDA increased 16% compared to the first quarter of 2017.

 Balance Sheet and Capital Structure

-Based on the current foreign exchange spot rates1, Laureate expects its organic (i.e., excluding acquisitions and asset dispositions) performance for full-year 2017 to be as follows:
+Based on the current foreign exchange spot rates2, Laureate currently expects its performance for full-year 2018 to be as follows:

-- Capex spending at 7% to 8% of revenues to support growth initiatives and ongoing maintenance
+- Capex spending at approximately 7% of revenue;

 Please see the “Forward-Looking Statements” section in this release for a discussion of certain risks related to this outlook.

 This press release includes statements that express Laureate’s opinions, expectations, beliefs, plans, objectives, assumptions or projections regarding future events or future results and therefore are, or may be deemed to be, ‘‘forward-looking statements’’ within the meaning of the federal securities laws, which involve risks and uncertainties.
 Laureate’s actual results may vary significantly from the results anticipated in these forward-looking statements.
 You can identify forward-looking statements because they contain words such as ‘‘believes,’’ ‘‘expects,’’ ‘‘may,’’ ‘‘will,’’ ‘‘should,’’ ‘‘seeks,’’ ‘‘approximately,’’ ‘‘intends,’’ ‘‘plans,’’ ‘‘estimates’’ or ‘‘anticipates’’ or similar expressions that concern our strategy, plans or intentions.
-All statements we make relating to guidance, estimated and projected Adjusted EBITDA and earnings, costs, expenditures (including capital expenditures), cash flows, growth rates and financial results are forward-looking statements.
+All statements we make relating to guidance (including, but not limited to, total enrollments, revenues, Adjusted EBITDA, capital expenditures, cash interest expense, free cash flows and reported earnings per share) and all statements we make relating to net debt leverage and the expansion of our EiP initiative, are forward-looking statements.
 In addition, we, through our senior management, from time to time make forward-looking public statements concerning our expected future operations and performance and other developments.
 All of these forward-looking statements are subject to risks and uncertainties that may change at any time, and, therefore, our actual results may differ materially from those we expected.
 We derive most of our forward-looking statements from our operating budgets and forecasts, which are based upon many detailed assumptions.
 While we believe that our assumptions are reasonable, we caution that it is very difficult to predict the impact of known factors, and, of course, it is impossible for us to anticipate all factors that could affect our actual results.
-Important factors that could cause actual results to differ materially from our expectations are disclosed in our Annual Report on Form 10-K filed with the SEC on March 29, 2017, our Quarterly Report on Form 10-Q to be filed with the SEC and other filings made with the SEC.
+Important factors that could cause actual results to differ materially from our expectations are disclosed in our Annual Report on Form 10-K filed with the SEC on March 20, 2018, our Quarterly Report on Form 10-Q filed with the SEC on May 9, 2018 and other filings made with the SEC.
 These forward-looking statements speak only as of the time of this release and we do not undertake to publicly update or revise them, whether as a result of new information, future events or otherwise, except as required by law.

 Presentation of Non-GAAP Measures